Last Updated on by Mitch Rezman

 I have used an older space heater.

-When I purchased it I had contacted the manufacturer (Lasko) to make sure it had no coatings on it.
+When I purchased it I contacted the manufacturer (Lasko) to make sure it had no coatings on it.

 It has gone kaput, and I need to get something else.